 Based on the fossil record data, it appears that hominins continued the Primate-general trend of increasing brain size, albeit at a greatly accelerated pace in the last 5–7Ma.
 Primates seem to have a weakened relationship between brain size and climate compared to other mammalian taxa, as only 4.7% of results showed evidence of a brain-climate interaction.
 But unlike non-hominin Primates, the rapid brain expansion observed in hominins appears to have been completely decoupled from global climatic events.
-(2012)We speculate that hominins could have accomplished this decoupling from global climate by evolving the capacity for enhanced cognitive and behavioral plasticity as they transitioned into the ‘cognitive niche’ (Pinker, 2010), driven by selection forces unrelated to climatic change.
+This finding corroborates the overall conclusions of Shultz & Dunbar (2012), albeit that their results indicated some significant hominin brain-climate relationships whereas ours indicate none at all.
+These slight discrepancies are likely due to differing methodologies (e.g. detrending procedures) and sample (e.g. our inclusion of additional hominin specimens).
+We speculate that hominins could have accomplished this decoupling from global climate by evolving the capacity for enhanced cognitive and behavioral plasticity as they transitioned into the ‘cognitive niche’ (Pinker, 2010), driven by selection forces unrelated to climatic change.
 Our analyses consistently found that, once detrended, hominins displayed no relationship between CC and any of the tested global climatic factors at any intervals.
 This cannot be explained as a general tendency of detrending time-series data to eliminate significant relationships, as this transformation sometimes revealed new relationships that had not been observed using the non-detrended data (e.g. ancestral CC of All Taxa, Table 1).
 Nor does this appear to simply be the result of low statistical power due to a small sample size of hominin species (n=19) since the dataset of individual hominin specimens (n=189) also resulted in no brain-climate relationships.

 Thus, these results do not support previous claims that hominin brain size was driven by global climatic variables.
-The discrepancy between our results and those of previous reports (Ash and Gallup Jr., 2007; Bailey and Geary, 2009) could stem from one or more of the following sources: 1) insufficient sample sizes, 2) testing single climatic factors at a time, and/or 3) use of non-detrended data.
+The fact that previous reports found significant relationships (Ash and Gallup Jr., 2007; Bailey and Geary, 2009) could stem from one or more of the following sources: 1) insufficient sample sizes, 2) testing single climatic factors at a time, and/or 3) use of non-detrended data.
 In this study we demonstrated that the latter of these three factors consistently and dramatically alters the pattern of results due to the confounding effects of temporal autocorrelation, in this case, spuriously producing a brain-climate relationship in hominins.
-This clearly illustrates the necessity of detrending time-series data before conducting cross-correlation analyses, particularly in the realm of hominin brain evolution.(Shultz and Maslin, 2013)
+This clearly illustrates the necessity of detrending time-series data before conducting cross-correlation analyses, particularly in the realm of hominin brain evolution.
+While other investigations have found evidence of a relationship between hominin brain size and climatic factors at the regional level (Shultz and Maslin, 2013), our results indicate that these relationships do not hold at the global level for hominins.
+This situation contrasts with the significant relationships commonly found between global climate and brain size in other mammalian taxa, though it remains to be tested whether regional climate more strongly influences brain evolution in these taxa.
+Future work could thus explore the effects of multiple climatic spatial scales and variables on brain evolution across a diversity of taxa.
+However the current evidence suggests that global climate did not influence hominin brain evolution.

 ACKNOWLEDGMENTS